wellcometrust/wsf-web-scraper/README.md

 ## Output Formating

-The outputed file is meant to contains a number a different fields, which can vary depending on the scraped provider.
+The outputed file is meant to contain a number a different fields, which can vary depending on the scraper provider.

-It will always have the following attribute, thought:
+It will always have the following attributes, though:

 |Attribute|Description|
 |---------|-----------|